neutron-org/neutron-docs/docs/relaying/target-chain.md

-# Setting up target chain
+# How to prepare a target chain RPC node for Relayer's usage